slyrus/chemiclj/README.md

-Clojure encourages a functional programming style in which objects are immutable. chemiclj is a library for representing various chemical entities -- molecules, atoms, bons, elements, etc... in a functional, immutable style.
+Clojure encourages a functional programming style in which objects are immutable. chemiclj is a library for representing various chemical entities -- molecules, atoms, bons, elements, etc... in a functional style using immutable objects.
 To get a feel for the difference between this approach and the traditional object-oriented approach to a chemistry library, consider the task of adding a bond to a molecule.
-One might expect that a method, say add-bond, would take a molecule and two atoms as parameters, and modify the molecule such that it now contains the new bond.
+One might expect that a method, say `add-bond`, would take a molecule and two atoms as parameters, and modify the molecule such that it now contains the new bond.
 In chemiclj, add-bond returns a completely new molecule, but one which contains the new bond, and all of the previous information of the molecule.
 This approach is used throughout chemiclj and may take a bit of getting used to.

 To see an example, let's use the chemiclj API to build a simple molecule, say, methane:

     (let [c1 (make-atom :c "C1")
           h1 (make-atom :h "H1")